kmalakoff/knockback-todos-app/README.md

 ```
 **Note:** kb.LocalizedObservable's constructor actually returns a dependent observable (not the instance itself) so you either need to return super result or if you have custom initialization, return the underlying observable using the following helper: "kb.wrappedObservable(this)"

-As for the Todos demo...
+As for the "Todos - Knockout Complete" demo...

 You can simply watch an attribute on the locale manager as follows:
 ```coffeescript